motaylormo/42-Intermediate-Exam/README.md

 # 42-Intermediate-Exam
 Moulinette-passing versions of Intermediate Exam questions.<br>Subject + trace + my passing code + sometimes a test main.

-Trace test accessibility refers to, "When I look at the trace for this question, can I tell what the tests are?"
+**Trace test accessibility** refers to, "When I look at the trace for this question, can I tell what the tests are?"
-* :open_file_folder: means yes—the tests are accessible
+* :open_file_folder: means yes—the tests are accessible.
 * :lock: means no—the tests are locked away in files.
 It might look something like:
 ```
 = Test 1 ===================================================